Bryson14/RubberDuckyParking/README.md

 ### Version Control
 Required software is under `src/requirements.txt`.
 It is recommended to run thie project in a virtualenv so their is no issues between python and DJango versions.

+To protect our project we have decided to create individual branches while working on new features or making changes to previous features.
+The author of the changes must then create a pull request which will be reviewed, tested and accepted by another member of the team before merged back into the main branch.
+Utilizing pull requests will help us avoid merge conflicts as well as help keep a history of project changes.

 ## Project setup